SinanSalman/Academic4sight/readme.md

 ### Output

-The script generates an Excel file with the following columns for each student and text log file:
+The program generates an Excel file with the following columns for each student and text log file:
 - `Audit_taken`: Courses taken by the student.
 - `Audit_satisfy_groups`: Courses that satisfy group requirements.
 - `Audit_uncounted`: Completed courses not counted in the plan.